How to Choose Sliding Doors

 A. Aluminum Sliding Doors

-- Aluminum is light weight, less thickness, and are of low maintenance.
+- Aluminum is lightweight, less thickness, and is of low maintenance.

 - Modern and contemporary feel.